 - If sales have just started and the building is still under construction, then usually no discounts are given.

 - If the unit is being sold under the lottery-type system (chusen-hanbai), then no discount is available.
 This is where a select number of units are made available for sale and the general public can submit purchase applications on their units of choice.
-If your name is drawn from the barrel, then you are obligated to purchase the apartment at the asking price.
+If your name is drawn from the barrel, then you are obligated to purchase the apartment at the listed price.
 The majority of apartments sold prior to completion are sold in this manner.

-- If sales activity began some time ago and the developer is still trying to sell the last remaining units, discounts may be possible.
+- If sales activity began some time ago and the developer is still trying to sell the last remaining units, discounts may sometimes be possible.
 This is usually seen on buildings with several hundred units, or buildings that have been very difficult to sell due to little interest or high prices.

-- If market prices have fallen since the property was completed and several units remain unsold, larger discounts may be possible.
+- If market prices have fallen since the property was completed and several units remain unsold, larger discounts may sometimes be possible.
 This is because the unit price list was set at a time when prices were at their peak.
 The developer will not normally change the advertised prices as this will upset owners who had purchased units early on at the higher prices.

 - Certain developers are known for being notoriously stubborn and may refuse to offer any kind of discount.
 If their apartments are priced much higher than market prices suggest and are still unsold several years later, then it may be wise to have a look at second-hand apartments listed for resale in the same building or walk away.